 There are better and faster methods you should know about, though, so read on!

 Zoom In and Out With Shortcuts

 Note: Shortcuts mentioned in the tutorial are for Windows users.
-Mac users can switch the Alt key to Option key, and Ctrl key to Command key.
+Mac users can switch the Alt key to the Option key, and the Ctrl key to the Command key.

 Shortcuts are the perfect way to control GIMP without breaking your editing flow.
 Zoom in and zoom out in GIMP like an editing pro by practicing these keys and techniques until you don’t even have to think about them anymore.